rgbweb/SCLoader/README.md

 ## Required Settings

-The application requires a SoundCloud Account and a registered App under [http://soundcloud.com/you/apps](http://soundcloud.com/you/apps)
+The application requires a SoundCloud Account and a registered App at [http://soundcloud.com/you/apps](http://soundcloud.com/you/apps)

 * SoundCloud User Name (Display Name)
 * SoundCloud Password